 Fees must be paid in full by close of registration depending on the number of courses taken.
 Credit and debit card payments can be made at the Wits Plus CIS office.
 EFT and bank deposits are to be paid into the bank account indicated on your invoice which you obtain when you register.

-Please bring your deposit slip to our office to complete your registration.
+Please bring your deposit slip to complete your registration.
 Faxed or emailed copies of bank deposits will not be accepted as proof of payment.

-Students who complete this Certificate successfully may apply to CSSA for exemption.
-There is an exemption fee payable to CSSA, which is included in the fees above.
+Students who complete this Certificate successfully, may apply to CSSA for exemption.
+There is an exemption fee payable to CSSA.
+This fee is NOT included in the fees as quoted above.

-Thursday: Management Principles (offered in the 1st semester only)
+Thursday: Strategic and Operations Management (offered in semester 2 only)

 NB: IN ORDER TO AVOID A TIMETABLE CLASH YOU MAY REGISTER FOR ONLY ONE COURSE PER EVENING.

-DESCRIPTION OF TOPICS FOR THE INTERMEDIATE CERTIFICATE IN CORPORATE GOVERANCE AND ADMINISTRATION.
+DESCRIPTION OF COURSES FOR THE ADVANCED CERTIFICATE IN CORPORATE GOVERANCE AND ADMINISTRATION